fast-aircraft-design/FAST-OAD/docs/documentation/custom_modules/add_propulsion_module.rst

 Registering is needed for being able to choose your propulsion wrapper in FAST-OAD configuration file.
-Due to the specific status of propulsion models, the registering process is different that
-:ref:`the one for classic OpenMDAO modules<add-modules-register-systems>`.
+Due to the specific status of propulsion models, the registering process is a bit different that :ref:`the one for classic OpenMDAO modules<add-modules-register-systems>`.

-The registering is done using the :class:`fastoad.module_management.service_registry.RegisterPropulsion` decorator::
+The registering is done using the :class:`~fastoad.module_management.service_registry.RegisterPropulsion` decorator::

     from fastoad.models.propulsion import IOMPropulsionWrapper